Logo

 1. Advanced firewalls that filter unwanted traffic.

-2. Automatic software updates to maintain security.
+2. Automatic software updates to keep security up to date.

 3. Regular security audits to identify vulnerabilities.